electricimp/reference/hardware/impeeduino/arduino/impeeduino/README.md

 9. Imp places received characters into buffer
 10. Arduino sends *call 0xXX* to indicate function return
 11. If a callback has been set, Imp calls it with the returned value as an argument.

+## License

+The Impeeduino Arduino sketch and associated materials are provided under the [MIT License](../../LICENSE).